carbon-design-system/carbon-website-archive/src/content/components/content-switcher/style.md

 ### States

-Content Switchers have two states: selected and non-selected.
+Content switchers have two states: selected and non-selected.
 Selected states are a solid color.
 There must always be only one selected state, no more, no less.
 Unselected options have a 1px border with no fill.

 ## Typography

-Content Switcher text should be set in sentence case, with only the first word in a phrase and any proper nouns capitalized.
+Content switcher text should be set in sentence case, with only the first word in a phrase and any proper nouns capitalized.
 The text should not exceed three words.

 | Class                       | Font-size (px/rem) | Font-weight  | Type style |
 | --------------------------- | ------------------ | ------------ | ---------- |